hannskotaro/radiant-economics/README.md

-# radiant-economics
+## Radiant Economics
     The repository of Johann Kotaro's crazy ideas.
-I created this repository to store various things related to my field, Economics.
+    I created this repository to store various project drafts related to my field, Economics and Data Science.

-My name is Johann Kotaro, I'm a college student of Economics, and I'm passionate about data and business intelligence.
-I always try to contribute, even if just a little, to changing the world and the individuals who live in it.
+# Why Radiant?
+    In The Elder Scrolls series, Radiant Quests are procedurally generated or semi-randomized missions designed to provide an endless supply of tasks for the player.
+These quests often adapt to the player's actions, location, or progression in the game.
+    These are just my radiant ideas.